 How did it all work out?
 NBA teams are generally pleased when high draft picks land on the roster of active players.
 Seldom does a team hold out much hope for a player chosen well into the double digits.
 Gasol has not only been a solid contributor for the Grizzlies—racking up good numbers in field goals, rebounds, free throws and assists—he was named to the NBA All-Star team in 2012 and 2015.
 He continues to play well this year.
 In a game early this month against the L.A.
 Lakers, he scored 22 points and contributed six rebounds, seven assists and a steal.

 Morey realized he made a mistake in ignoring his evaluation model and instincts when it came to considering Gasol.
 (He was so chagrined that he had let insults levied at the young man impact his decision that he forbade his teams from using nicknames.)

 All in all, by deciding not to give Gasol a chance, the Houston Rockets apparently lost more than the young player did.
 The team now considers the Spaniard to be the third best draft pick of the decade, according to NBC’s story, behind only Kevin Durant and Blake Griffin.

-Among the tales of humiliation we hear in the consultation room in New York, man boob sufferers tell us they have avoided the golf course, swimming pool, gym and other athletic venues.
+Among the tales of humiliation we hear in the consultation room, man boob sufferers tell us they have avoided the golf course, swimming pool, gym and other athletic venues.
 We wonder just how many potential stars like Tiger Woods or Michael Phelps may have lost opportunities to excel because of their condition.